gabbytheearies/gabbytheearies/README.md

 - 👋 Hi, I’m @gabbytheearies
-- 👀 I’m interested in ...
+- 👀 I’m interested in software development
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning software design and how to build websites
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on projects that will help me develop more coding skills that I can use on my current project.
 - 📫 How to reach me gabriellegaston4@gmail.com
 - 😄 Pronouns: she/her
 - ⚡ Fun fact: I love to travel and learn about different cultures